majovec/Eggwars/README.md

 #### Third Line: Broken

 ## EGG WARS TEAM EGG SETUP
-### Place the Team Color Wool and put the Egg on top.
+### Place the Team Color Wool and put the Dragon Egg on top.